priyakamesh/patient-portal/README.md

 # patient-portal

-Patient portal is a responsive app, which is a medical home on the web.
+Patient portal is a web app, which is a medical home on the web.

-Feature:- Patient Portal app has  all the patient information.
+Patient-portal-ui app is here:- https://github.com/priyakamesh/patient-portal-ui Feature:- Patient Portal app has  all the patient information.
 Different modules in Patient Portal are:-
 Login : Custom login